tekkaadan/Amplify/README.md

 * Portfolio tracker updates
 * Minor bug fixes

-## Old Changelog

-Amplify v1.1 (Outdated):
-* Added AMOLED based Dark Mode
-* Fixed a few parsing errors of a few exchanges
-* Fixed some portfolio calculations for some exchanges.
-* Some Misc changes

 ## Issues and Feature Requests

 If you have any requests, changes or suggestions.
 Please email us at developer@tekhnical.com